gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 In this lab, we are going to create a **Dialog** for each piece of information we need to collect and prompt the user when additional information is required.

-> I'm going to mention it here, but this will get you just like it gets everyone.
-All **Dialogs** must be flagged as *Serializable*.
+> All **Dialogs** must be flagged as *Serializable*.
 This is done by decorating your **Dialog** classes with the *SerializableAttribute*.
 The reason for this is that conversations can in theory last indefinitely, so the bot framework needs to be able to serialize you conversation state and **DialogStack** in between responses.

 ## Start Solution
-Once again, you'll need to use starter solution in this lab has as it contains a number of classes that you'll need get your code running (baking it into the starter project just helps keep the lab focused on the Bot Framework logic).
-Below is a brief explanation of the new classes you'll find in the starter project (I recommend taking a look at these files before moving forward):
+Once again, you'll need to use the *starter* solution in this lab has as it contains a number of classes that you'll need get your code running.
+Below is a brief explanation of the new classes you'll find in the starter project (take a moment to review them):

 #### Properties/Resources.resx
-It's typically not a good practice to place strings within complied C# files.
-Therefore, I've placed all the potential bot responses into a *Resources.resx* file.
+Contains static strings for bot responses.
 Doing so makes the code more maintainable and sets us up to support multilingual scenarios in the future.

 #### Services/RestaurantService.cs
-The *RestaurantService* contains all the logic for querying and returning restaurants based on location and cuisine.
-This class makes use of the publicly available Eat Street REST API.
+Houses the logic for querying and returning restaurants based on location and cuisine.
+This class makes use of the publicly available [EatStreet REST API](https://www.programmableweb.com/api/eatstreet).

 #### Models
 This directory contains *Cuisine*, *Reservation*, *Restaurant*, and *RestaurantSearchResults* classes.
-These classes house data that we retrieve from the *RestaurantService*
+These classes house the data we retrieve from the *RestaurantService*

 #### StateExtensions.cs
-This class *extends* *IBotData* implemented by *IDialogContext*.
-It simply provides convenience methods for managing location, cuisine, and restaurant state against *PrivateConversationData*.
+This class *extends* *IBotData* by provides convenience methods for managing our custom conversation state within *PrivateConversationData*.

 #### ValueTypeExtensions.cs
-Here we use a couple of nuget packages to help us work with natural language date and number representations.  *Ploeh.Numsense.ObjectOriented.ChronicParser* is used to parse natural language dates and *Ploeh.Numsense.ObjectOriented.Numeral* is used to parse natural language numbers.
-These are available through *nuget*.
+Provides *extension* methods for parsing natural language date and number values.
+These include references to the following *nuget packages*:
+* *Ploeh.Numsense.ObjectOriented.ChronicParser*
+* *Ploeh.Numsense.ObjectOriented.Numeral*

 ## Prerequisites
 There's a quick prerequisite need to take care of before getting started.
 Go ahead an open the *start* solution with Visual Studio and complete the following steps: